-Good online nutrition courses teach you on day one that sugary food and drink is something that should be avoided at all costs.
-That’s because they’re ‘empty’ calories that do nothing for your body and they’re actually one the most fattening types of food you can eat.
+Cheap, affordable online nutrition courses teach you on day one that sugary food and drink are something that should be avoided at all costs.
+That’s because they’re ‘empty’ calories that do nothing for your body and are actually one of the most fattening types of food you can eat.

-What’s more, sugar in all its forms is closely related to conditions like heart disease, type 2 diabetes, obesity and much more besides.
+What’s more, sugar in all its forms is closely related to conditions like heart disease, type 2 diabetes, obesity, and more.
 If you can’t stop completely, just try and limit your intake.

 Ok, so nuts are quite high in fat, but they’re also amazingly nutritious.
 As they say, everything in moderation and with nuts, you get fibre, vitamin E, magnesium and a raft of extra nutrients that keep the body healthy.

-The caffeine in coffee is what makes people think that it is bad for you and if you drink 5-7 cups a day, then they’re right.
+The caffeine in coffee makes people think it is terrible for you, and if you drink 5-7 cups a day, then they’re right.
 However, if you drink it from time to time, you’re actually consuming something that’s really healthy, as it’s simply packed with antioxidants.